YinghaoHuang91/MuVS/README.md

 ### Dependencies

-You need to install the packages used like shown below:
+You need to install the the following packages via pip like shown below:
 ```
 pip install numpy
 pip install pickle